opener-project/tokenizer-base/README.md

 reads a text from standard input in order to tokenize.

     echo "This is an English text." | tokenizer-base -l en

-or

-    echo "This is an English text." | tokenizer-base

 For more information about the available CLI options run the following: